carternorton11/periscope/README.md

 3. a mac, for now
 4. a HPC that uses SLURM for job scheduling, for now

-To run this tool, clone this repo, and then run:
+To run this tool, clone this repo, and then run: `bash periscope.sh` Periscope will then:
-`bash periscope.sh`

-Periscope will:
 1. generate a config.txt file in its own directory
 2. update your .ssh/config to include a specific block for vscode tunnel
 3. test your ssh connection
 4. open a compute job and run vscode session on that job

-Once config is complete, `bash periscope.sh` will directly open a compute job on HPC and open a vscode session there
+Once initial config is complete, running `bash periscope.sh` will directly open a compute job on HPC and open a vscode session there